Squeeze the last bit of juice from your old or new PC

 Over the last several years working in IT for various companies as a Systems Administrator, a Network Administrator, and a Help Desk professional, I’ve written and learned about many ways to increase the performance of not only my PC, but also of the many PCs on my networks ranging from Windows 98 to Windows 10.

-In this article, I hope to compile a complete list of all the different methods and tricks that I’ve used to get the last bit of juice out of a slow PC.
-Whether you are using an old PC or the latest and greatest in hardware, you can still use some of these to make your PC run faster.
+In this article, I hope to compile a huge list of all the different methods and tricks that I’ve used to get the last bit of juice out of a slow PC.
+Whether you are using an old PC or the latest and greatest in hardware, you can still use some of these tips to make your PC run faster.

 Note that since I write two blogs, Help Desk Geek and Online Tech Tips, I have previously written about many performance tips already which I will link back to throughout.
 If I have not written about it, I’ve throw in a link to a relevant article from some of my other favorite sites.
 This list is in no particular order, just written in the order that I could think of them.